whereiskurt/subastion/README.md

   source environments.sh
   ## From with-in Docker create AWS Blue/Green using terraform
   build-prod-bluegreen

+  ## Now the environment is built, we can connect over `ssh`:
+  ssh-prod-green-subastion
+  ssh-prod-blue-subastion
+  ## OR!
+We can extend our network through blue/green using `openvpn`:
+  openvpn-prod-blue-subastion
+  openvpn-prod-green-subastion

 ```
 - With the build complete access bastion hosts over `ssh`: